paavoto7/PyStation/README.md

 PyStation can either be used as a command line tool or an API.
 The CLI results can either be printed on the command line or displayed on the screen with addition of the games images.

-## **Installation**
-**!!
-The package on PyPI doesn't have the updated requirements**

-    pip install PyPlayStation

-The name of the PyPI project is different because the name *PyStation* was already taken.

-Forking the project is always an option too.

 ## **Current Features**
 - Title
 - Price (Discounted price only available for the multi options)